In this article we answer the 5 most frequently asked SUP questions and provide you with the best answers to get started in SUP!

 On the water, hardboards can be more responsive, and as we alluded to, are best used in either SUP surfing or SUP racing.
 Though, with new innovations, inflatable boards might overtake them there one day as well!

-And last, hardboards can be more expensive overall due to the materials and manufacturing process.
-Typically inflatable boards can run from $499-$900.
+Last, hardboards can be more expensive overall due to the materials and manufacturing process.
+Typically inflatable boards can run from $399-$900.
 While hardboards are usually $949-$1300 for a beginner board.

 To get a complete understanding of the difference between inflatable boards and hardboards refer to our previous article.